Yekrats/telepathic-reagent/README.md

 # telepathic-reagent

-Clojurescript implementation of Carl Klutzke's "Telepathic" https://AreYouTelepathic.com
+ClojureScript implementation of Carl Klutzke's "Telepathic" https://AreYouTelepathic.com

 ## Overview

 <img src="https://i.imgur.com/BuSHFpY.png" alt="Image of the board game 'Telepathic'" width="400"/>

 This is an attempt to develop the card game "Telepathic" in a ClojureScript environment.
-Though the game is still in development, there are pieces that are working.
+Though the game is still in development, most of the game is implemented through hot-seat play.

 ## Development